The Dos and Don'ts of Exhibiting at a Wedding Fayre - A Guide for Exhibitors (Part 2)

 Having an incentive in viewing distance of the visitor like a sweet treat, or special offer will encourage brides to take advantage of this and engage in conversation.

-Collecting brides details is very important because it will enable you to contact them after the show.
-It’s often the case that Wedding Fayres are very busy with continuous fresh faces passing your stall.
+Collecting couples details is very important because it will enable you to contact them after the show.
+It’s often the case that wedding shows are very busy with continuous fresh faces passing your stall.
 If you engage in a long conversation with a particular bride, it’s likely that you’ll miss potential customers that pass by.
 Therefore, it’s best to speak to brides but encourage them to write down their details so you can chat to them further after the fayre.

 If you don’t quite manage to capture as many details as you would have liked, we always have all the bridal data available to purchase following a show.